makersacademy/chitter-challenge/kd_approach.md

 Action: index
 ```

-- Return message box/form for adding a new peep
+[X] - Return message box/form for adding a new peep
+On Main page (Peeps Page) - clickable link to go to /peeps/new

 ```
 GET